517: No Such Thing As Julius Caesar's Dad Jokes

 So it's quite nice in a way because your record's different to everyone else's.
 Yeah, exactly.

 You literally have a bespoke record.
-There's a little fart in the background.
+If there's a little fart in the background, it's just for you.

 You had to just yell into the horn of the phonograph.
 And if you were particularly wealthy, you were able to get four or five horns around you.